johndpope/FacebookPy/README.md

 5. On "Daily" screen, hit "Next"
 6. "Action Screen" select "Start a program" and then click "Next"
 7. "Program/script" enter the path, or browse to select the path to python. ([How to find python path on Windows](https://stackoverflow.com/questions/647515/how-can-i-get-python-path-under-windows))
-8. "Add arguments" input the InstaPy script path you wish to run.
-(Example: C:\Users\USER_NAME\Documents\GitHub\InstaPy\craigquick.py)
+8. "Add arguments" input the FacebookPy script path you wish to run.
+(Example: C:\Users\USER_NAME\Documents\GitHub\FacebookPy\craigquick.py)
-9. "Start in" input Instapy install location (Example: C:\Users\USER_NAME\Documents\GitHub\InstaPy\).
+9. "Start in" input Facebookpy install location (Example: C:\Users\USER_NAME\Documents\GitHub\FacebookPy\).
 Click "Next"
 10. To finish the process, hit "Finish"

 ### `cron`

-You can add InstaPy to your crontab, so that the script will be executed regularly.
-This is especially useful for servers, but be sure not to break Instagrams follow and like limits.
+You can add FacebookPy to your crontab, so that the script will be executed regularly.
+This is especially useful for servers, but be sure not to break Facebooks follow and like limits.

 ```
 # Edit or create a crontab
 crontab -e
-# Add information to execute your InstaPy regularly.
+# Add information to execute your FacebookPy regularly.
-# With cd you navigate to your InstaPy folder, with the part after &&
+# With cd you navigate to your FacebookPy folder, with the part after &&
 # you execute your quickstart.py with python.
 Make sure that those paths match
 # your environment.
-45 */4 * * * cd /home/user/InstaPy && /usr/bin/python ./quickstart.py
+45 */4 * * * cd /home/user/FacebookPy && /usr/bin/python ./quickstart.py
 ```

 ### [Schedule](https://github.com/dbader/schedule)